Exiled-Team/DiscordIntegration/README.md

 ## How to forcefully update Node.js and npm on linux

 1. Run `npm install -g n`.
-2. Run `n stable` to install the stable version.
+2. Run `n latest` to install the latest version or `n stable` to install the stable version.
-3. Run `n latest` to install the latest version.

 ## How configure the execution of game commands through Discord